ChromiaProject/ft4-lib/doc/release-notes/ts/Unreleased.md

 - In the `Connection` interface the crosschain query function `getRecalledTransfersFiltered` that retrieves paginated recalled transfers filtered by init tx rids and init op index
 - In the `Connection` interface the crosschain query function `getPendingTransfersFiltered` that retrieves paginated pending transfers filtered by transaction rids, op index and sender account id
 - In the `Connection` interface the crosschain query function `getRevertedTransfersFiltered` that retrieves paginated reverted transfers filtered by init tx rids and init op index
+- Added the utility functions `validateCrosschainRegistrationStrategyRules`, `getValidRules`, `isValidParticipantRule`, `isValidSenderBlockchainRule`, `isValidAssetRule`, `validateAssetLimitRule` that perform improved validation of the transfer strategy rules, when using the strategies `fee` and `subscription`
+- Added the maping function `mapResponseToRaw` that sets consistency for the asset properties rules retrieved from rell, to match the format of the rest of the rules
+- Added the type `TransferStrategyRuleRawV2`
+- Extended the type `AssetLimit` to also contain `name` and `issuingBlockchainRid`

 ### Fixed 🔧